fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 * * * * *

-The algorithms that you will learn about in this book are broadly classified into the following two categories:
+The algorithms that you will learn about in this course are broadly classified into the following two categories:

 -   Supervised learning algorithms